Jauhar-Hakim/My-Project/1. Exploratory Data Analysis (EDA)/README.md

 # Exploratory Data Analysis (EDA)
 In collaboration with Felicia and Joan Bidadari Annandale we did exploratory data analysis about Climate Change and GHG Emissions in ASEAN Countries.
+We use python programming to cleaning data and generate some graph and use canva to make presentation slides.

 ## Data Source :
 1. https://www.germanwatch.org/sites/default/files/20-2-01e%20Global%20Climate%20Risk%20Index%202020_14.pdf